obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ### Troubleshooting

-In alpha phase we propose to handle bootstrapping and failures due unavailable drivers by going back to best-effort QoS.
+In alpha phase we propose to handle bootstrapping and failures due unavailable drivers by going back to best-effort QoS (in post-alpha this should result to pod failure).
 In post-alpha phase we will consider solutions of the bootstrapping and driver failure problem though an association mechanism between pods and drivers.
-If a pod does not require a driver CCI Manager can provide allocation for this pod without and driver invocations, which will allow a smooth bootstrapping procedure of the cluster.
+If a pod does not require a driver CCI Resource Manager can provide allocation for this pod without and driver invocations, which will allow a smooth bootstrapping procedure of the cluster.

-If a CCI Driver fails, Pods associated with a driver which were about to be allocated will fail.
-Based on requirements a fallback mechanism can be implemented where such Pods fallback to a given std.
-QoS Model.
+After alpha phase if a CCI Driver fails, Pods associated with a driver which were about to be allocated will fail.

 ![image](CCITroubleshooting.jpg)<br>